Jaws 2: Home media

+The Region 1 DVD release also included several text-based features, such as Production Notes, Cast and Crew details, and an educational "Shark Facts" feature, but these were not included in all regions.

 Although the audio was presented in Dolby Digital 2.0 mono, a reviewer for Film Freak Central comments that "Williams' score often sounds deceptively stereophonic".
 The BBC, though, suggest that the mix "really demands the added bass that a 5.1 effort could have lent it".

-Universal Studios released Jaws 2 on Blu-ray in 2016.
-The Blu-ray contains most of the bonus materials from the 2001 DVD release, with the exception of the text based bonus features and the galleries.
+Universal Studios released Jaws 2 on Blu-ray in 2016 and on 4K Ultra HD Blu-ray in 2023.
+The Blu-ray contains most of the bonus materials from the 2001 DVD release, with the exception of the photo galleries, the text-based features, and the trailers for Jaws 3 and Jaws: The Revenge.

 Reception

 Box office

 Jaws 2 was the most expensive film that Universal had produced up until that point, costing the studio $30 million.

-It opened to a gross of $9,866,023 in 640 theaters across the United States and Canada, ranking first and giving it the highest grossing opening weekend of all time up to that point as well as the single-day record of $3.5 million despite opening on the same day as Grease which grossed $9 million the same weekend, which was greater than any film released prior to that weekend.
+It opened to a gross of $9,866,023 in 640 theaters across the United States and Canada, ranking first and giving it the highest grossing opening weekend of all time up to that point as well as the single-day record of $3.5 million despite opening on the same day as Grease, which grossed $9 million the same weekend, which was greater than any film released prior to that weekend.
 It was the first time that there had been two day-and-date releases grossing such high amounts.
 The opening weekend led it to set a record weekly total of $16,654,000.
-It went on to earn $77,737,272 during its initial release, making it the #6 highest-grossing film in 1978.
-It eventually surpassed $100 million with reissues, ultimately earning $102,922,376, and $208,900,376 worldwide.
-Despite grossing less than half of its predecessor, it became the highest-grossing sequel in history up to that point.
+It went on to earn $77,737,272 domestically during its initial release, making it the #6 highest-grossing film in 1978.
+It eventually surpassed $100 million with reissues, ultimately earning $102,922,376 domestically, and $208,900,376 worldwide.

+Merchandising

 Jaws 2 inspired much more merchandising and sponsors than the first film.
 Products included sets of trading cards from Topps and Baker's bread, paper cups from Coca-Cola, beach towels, a souvenir program, shark tooth necklaces, coloring and activity books, and a model kit of Brody's truck.
-A novelization by Hank Searls, based on an earlier draft of the screenplay by Sackler and Tristan, was released, as well as Ray Loynd's The Jaws 2 Log, an account of the film's production.
-The first chapter of the novelization was published in advance of the film's release in 15 U.S. newspapers, including the Los Angeles Times, the New York Post, Chicago Tribune and The Washington Post, as well as a condensed version of the novelization being published in Reader's Digest.
+A novelization was written by Hank Searls based on an earlier draft of the screenplay by Sackler and Tristan; this, as Sight & Sound would say, bears "virtually no resemblance to the [screenplay] ultimately used."
+The first chapter of the novelization was printed in advance of the film's release in 15 U.S. newspapers, including the Los Angeles Times, the New York Post, Chicago Tribune and The Washington Post, and a condensed version of the novelization was published in Reader's Digest.
 Marvel Comics published a comic book adaptation of the film by writer Rick Marschall and artists Gene Colan and Tom Palmer in Marvel Super Special #6 (also based on the earlier script).
+Following the success of Carl Gottlieb's making-of book about the first film, Ray Loynd wrote The Jaws 2 Log, giving an account of the film's production.